Edit

 • Where can you find example application materials and get further advice on field/sector or country-specific application norms (e.g. via your network, informational interviews, online resources, other)?

-• What requirements and skills is the employer seeking?
+• What experience and skills will help you stand out?
 Who will be reviewing your application materials?

 • How can you best persuade the group leader, selection committee or hiring manager, that you are the right candidate for the position?

-• What are the keywords from the job advertisement should you include in your application materials?
+• What keywords from the job advertisement should you include in your application materials?

 Postdoc positions